TechnologyClassroom/SetupNotes/os/GNULinux/GNULinux.md

 From digitalmediums at https://github.com/nodejs/node-v0.x-archive/issues/3911

+### Password is too short notification

 Problem: Password is too short.
 Solution: Allow passwords of any length

-Note: Only use this for standard account
+Note: Only use this for standard account and when security does not matter.

 http://ubuntuhandbook.org/index.php/2015/06/minimum-password-length-ubuntu/

     sudo nano /etc/pam.d/common-password

 Remove the word 'obscure' and save.

+### Dash default problem

 Problem: Ubuntu defaults to dash instead of bash.
 Bash scripts sometimes do not work.